kurt-krueckeberg/data-structures-cplus/notes/tree23.rst

               parent->children[2].reset();

-              if (soleChild != nullptr) {// If it is a leaf, we don't need to shift the existing children of children[1] because there is no "gap" to fill.
+              if (soleChild) {// If it is a leaf, we don't need to shift the existing children of children[1] because there is no "gap" to fill.

                  // Adopt sole child of pnode.
 This is the recursive case when pnode is an internal node. parent->children[1]->connectChild(2,  std::move(soleChild));